Crowdfunding vs small business loans: choosing the right funding for your business

 What are crowdfunding loans?

-Crowdfunding, particularly equity crowdfunding, involves raising money by offering a stake in your business to multiple investors, often through online platforms like Crowdcube or Seedrs.
-It’s a powerful way to generate significant investment quickly, especially for startups with innovative ideas, strong growth potential or loyal customer bases.
+Most crowdfunding involves raising money by offering a stake in your business to multiple investors, often through online platforms like Crowdcube, Kickstarter and Indiegogo.
+It can be a powerful way to generate significant investment, especially for start-ups with innovative ideas, strong growth potential or loyal customer bases.

-But equity crowdfunding comes at a cost.
-While it can provide the capital you need, it requires you to give up equity in your business, meaning you’ll share both control and profits with your investors, which can number in the thousands.
+But crowdfunding comes at a cost.
+While it can provide the capital you need, it typically requires you to give up a degree of equity in your business, meaning you’ll share both control and profits with your investors.

 How do crowdfunding loans work?

 1. Create your pitch: Businesses present a detailed pitch on a crowdfunding platform.
-This includes your business plan, financial forecasts, and the percentage of equity you're offering in exchange for investment.
+This includes your business plan, financial forecasts and the percentage of equity you're offering in exchange for investment, plus tiered rewards for different-sized investments.

 2. Investors pledge funds: If your pitch resonates, multiple investors will contribute small amounts until your funding target is met.